getzola/zola/docs/content/documentation/deployment/zeabur.md

 Zeabur will automatically detect that you're deploying a Zola project and will handle the deployment process for you without any additional configuration needed.

+To use a specific version of Zola, set [`ZOLA_VERSION`](https://zeabur.com/docs/environment/variables) environment variable in project settings to a valid release tag, for example `0.17.2`.

 ## Step 6: Domain Binding

 1. Once the deployment is complete, bind a domain name to your service.